Following many requests I am now adding detailed drawings of the

 more than sufficient friction to prevent slipping of the mounting block

 machine (rated to bend up to 1.6mm steel).

-However this design needs some refinement and it needs more testing but it is well worth pursuing.
+However this design needs some refinement and more testing.

-The diagram below shows the hinge mounted to the magnet body with 4 x M10 bolts:
+The diagram below shows the hinge mounted to the magnet body with 3 x

 bolted-on hinge then please contact